Mr-K-AB/quantum_espresso/orca.md

 ## Parallel computing

-Add the below %pal block in the input file.
+Add the below %pal block in the input file.\
+(To use 24 cores here.
+Please use the number of cores less than the limit of cores available for a single node.)

 ```
 !
 RKS ... .... ....